 A: The answer to this question depends on what steps in the buffing process you want to do.
 In general, if you want like-new paint, you’ll need to begin with coarser compound buffing pads and then work your way to polishing and waxing.
 This is especially true for black and dark-colored cars where scratches are more easily seen.

 Q: How many buffing pads do I need to start out?

 A: One buffing pad will suffice.
 Realistically, though, you’ll want to invest in a cutting pad, a polishing pad, and a waxing pad, all six to six and a half inches.
 We recommend you stock your buffing cabinet with these three basic pads to start out.

 Q: What’s the best way to clean buffing pads?

 A: Removing compound is easiest when it’s wet.
-Directly after you’ve finished with a buffing pad, place it in a bucket of hot soapy water.
+Directly after you have finished with a buffing pad, place it in a bucket of hot soapy water.
 The soap can be your car wash soap or a simple dish soap you’d find at your local grocery store.
-Agitate the pads with your fingers to remove the stubborn compound and allow it to air dry—or dry it via an air hose—before using it again.
+Agitate the pads with your fingers to remove the stubborn compound and allow it to air dry before using it again.

 Q: How hard should I press when using buffing pads?